By Sai Sreenivas Kodur, Co-Founder & CTO

 – A restaurant has very little or zero knowledge about customer’s taste preferences, budget, dietary and health conditions.
 The restaurant’s kitchen could tap into data on customer’s food preferences and could serve better options.

 – CRM built on context, food and dining preferences of a user.
 Targeting the right customers improves loyalty and deepens the relationship.
-Here’s a few use cases:
+Here are a few use cases:

 ii) Reduce dependency on discounts in generating business.

-iii) Negative feedback on food is understood deeply.
+iii) Negative feedback on the food is understood deeply.

 – Health risks (e.g. obesity, hypertension, type 2 diabetes) which can cause illness or even death.